doonze/EmbyUpdate/README.md

 Download, copy, git, svn, or use any other way you know to get the script on your box.
 An easy way is to download the source .zip in releases and unzip in in the desired directory (suggested way).
 I created a directory just for this script.
 It will download the deb's and create the version.txt file and log into whatever directory you have it in.

 ALL FILE MUST REMAIN IN THE SAME DIRECTORY!
-Everything it does happens in the directly embyupdate.py lives in.
+Everything it does happens in the directory embyupdate.py lives in.
 If you move anything, delete anything, or rename anything your going to have issues.
 The script knows what directory it's in and behaves accordingly.
 You can move it anywhere, but you must move ALL FILES.

 Make the job executable by running this command on the script (optional)
 ```